School of Social Work, Care and Community

 An educationalist and health professional, Jackie has worked extensively in the health sector, Community and Educational environment, leading several Teacher Training programmes, including Early Years Initial Teacher Training and PGCE (Early Years and Primary) with QTS.

 Jackie completed her PhD in 2006, researching ‘The Social Construction of Fibromyalgia: A sufferers Perspective’.
-Current specific research interest lies in investigating Student engagement and the promotion of resilience, to support students in their career development.
+Current specific research interests lies in investigating Student engagement and the promotion of resilience, to support students in their career development.

 “How can the PGCE programme develop personal identify in EYPGCE trainees?"